Mold Compass Free mold guidance and practical resources

 Breaking a Lease Due to Mold

 Tenants may terminate a lease early if the rental unit becomes uninhabitable due to serious health or safety hazards such as mold infestations.
 If the landlord fails to address conditions that substantially impair habitability after receiving written notice and a reasonable opportunity to repair, tenants may claim constructive eviction.
 This means the landlord has effectively forced the tenant out by providing unlivable housing, eliminating responsibility for future rent.
 To protect themselves, tenants should document all conditions with photos and dates, keep copies of all communications with the landlord, contact municipal housing inspectors to document violations, provide written notice of intent to vacate, and be prepared to prove conditions in court if challenged.
-[Nolo - Tenant's Right to Break a Rental Lease in New Jersey]
+[New Jersey Department of Community Affairs - Habitability Bulletin]

 Documentation and Escalation